Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/g/git-lfs/README.md

     so with an installation from binaries to avoid having to install Go.

     This version already supports some features of git 2.41.

+### Version 3.7.1

+-   The EasyConfig is a straightforward port of our EasyConfig for 3.4.0.